Executive Leadership Team

 Dr. Peggy Terhune

 President/Chief Executive Officer

-In addition to her career, Peggy is married to Bob and mother to seven adult children.
-The couple fostered children for ten years, the last three as therapeutic foster parents to teenagers.
-A servant leader, Peggy is heavily involved within her community and church.
-For fun, she serves as an adjunct faculty member for the MBA program at Strayer University – and in her spare time, she enjoys family, needlepoint, knitting, reading and traveling.
+In addition to her career, Peggy is mother to seven adult children, grandmother to ten and wife to Bob.
+For more than twenty years, the couple has fostered children with and without disabilities.
+A servant leader, Peggy continues to provide community service in many ways.
+For fun, she serves as an adjunct faculty member at Wingate University in the doctoral program for Occupational Therapy and at Pfeiffer University in the masters’ program for Occupational Therapy.
+In her spare time, she enjoys needlepoint, knitting, reading and traveling.

 Executive Vice President/ Chief Administrative Officer

 As the Chief Administrative Officer of Monarch, Terri oversees the Human Resources and Information Technology operations.

 She is a 1993 graduate of Appalachian State University, and holds a Bachelor of Science Degree in Communications Media with a Minor in Management.
 In 1999, Terri was also awarded her National Society of Human Resource Management Certification.
 This was accomplished by showing competencies in all areas of human resource management including employee relations, risk management, strategic planning and workforce planning.
 Terri has been employed with Monarch since 1993.
 She and her husband Matt live in Salisbury.

 Chief Information Officer